Carla Ward

-Carla Ward (born 21 December 1983) is an English football coach and former midfielder who is the manager of Aston Villa in the FA Women's Super League.
+Carla Ward (born 21 December 1983) is an English football coach and former midfielder who serves as the head coach of the Republic of Ireland women's national team.

 Early life

 Born on the Isle of Wight, Ward grew up on a council estate in Torquay where she learned to play football in the street.

 Club career

 After a season in Spain with Sporting Plaza de Argel, Ward joined Leeds United for 2007–08, but signed for Lincoln in December 2007.
 In summer 2009 Doncaster Rovers Belles beat competition from other Premier League clubs to secure Ward's signature, but she experienced a "change of heart" and returned to Lincoln after a few weeks.
 When Lincoln were accepted into the new FA WSL, Ward moved to Sheffield FC, initially on loan.

 In November 2017, club captain Ward left Sheffield FC after more than 200 appearances and over 100 goals.

 Managerial career

 Sheffield United

 In November 2017, Ward joined Sheffield United in the FA Women's Premier League Midlands Division One as player-assistant manager.
 She took over as interim manager on 17 January 2018 after Dan O'Hearne stepped down before being given the job on a permanent basis.
 In her first game as interim manager, United beat Birmingham & West Midlands 5–0 followed up with a 10–0 victory over Rotherham United.
 Ward was involved in the club's successful application to the FA Women's Championship.
 In total, Ward managed for 58 games, taking the team to a 5th place Championship finish in the 2018–19 season and a 2nd place finish in the 2019–20 season before mutually agreeing to depart in July 2020.